Most leakage is quiet: the second and third touch slip when ownership and timing aren't explicit.

 Who this is for — and who it isn't

-The best fit is an agency that already has demand — and simply wants follow-up timing to be consistent.
+The best fit is an agency that already has demand and wants follow-up to be predictable and controlled.

 A strong fit